samuelrajasingh/baby_names/README.md

 This project is a starting point for a Flutter application.
 Create a firestore project as shown in the firebase codelab.
-Add it toi your app.
+Add it to your app first.

 A few resources to get you started if this is your first Flutter project: